ByteOtter/journey/content/projects/nester/index.md

 You, yes you there.
 Thank you for reading this and please apologize this excessive post.

-If you would like to check Nester out and maybe contribute I would be greatly appreciate it!
+If you would like to check Nester out and maybe contribute I would greatly appreciate it!
 You can find it on [GitHub](https://github.com/ByteOtter/nester).

 Otherwise I'll see you around! :otter: